Darkiel

-Omar David Hernández Colón, known as Darkiel, is a Puerto Rican reggaeton artist and actor, born in Lares.
+Omar David Hernández Colón, known as Darkiel, is a Puerto Rican reggaeton singer and actor, born in Lares.
 He is better known for his role in the Netflix biographical series of Nicky Jam called Nicky Jam: El Ganador.

 Career

 Darkiel started his career at the age of nineteen with social media, doing freestyles on Facebook page Freestyle Mania Music.
 His inspirations are Daddy Yankee and Don Omar.